Mercury1089/template-robot-code/README.md

 # template-robot-code
 A robot project template, which can be downloaded and used as a starting point for any FRC robot.
+Simply download this repo and start programming!

 ## Gradle
 Gradle is a flexible build tool that this entire project is using to deploy to the robot, test code, etc.